Nic Cage's New Film Will Make You Grateful For Your Parents

 Suddenly, those awkward discussions about your current job search and relationship status with your folks over the break don't seem so terrible.
 Like, at least they didn't try to roast you alongside the Christmas ham?

-Mom and Dad set to simultaneously debut in cinemas and become available on video on demand on Jan.
-19 in the US, Yahoo Movies reports (UK release TBC).
+Mom and Dad set to simultaneously debut in theaters and become available on video on demand on Jan.
+19, Yahoo Movies reports.
+Why not stay on your parents' good sides and treat them to a night at the theater?

 Advertisement